Skip to content

 • fit it out according to the franchise image.

-In cases, where there is an existing store, most franchises will still require the incoming franchisee to pay a fit-out fee in order to update the existing fit out of that store.
-Again, this fee has a significant variance and can vary from a few thousand to hundreds of thousands.
+In cases where an existing store exists, most franchises will still require the incoming franchisee to pay a fit out fee.
+This fee is necessary to update the existing layout of that store.
+Again, this fee has a significant variance and can range from a few thousand to hundreds of thousands.

 Training Fee

-The last of the major fees, the Training Fee is the fee which the Franchisee must pay to the Franchisor for initial training.
-Generally the fee will also only cover the cost of the actual training so Franchisee’s will need to take into consideration travel costs, accommodation costs and meal costs when calculating this Fee.
-Franchisors are required however to provide an estimate of the total Training Fee however, Franchisees should always remember that they are just estimates.
+The training fee covers the franchisor’s costs to train you in business operations.
+Generally, the fee only accounts for the actual training.
+Therefore, you will need to take into consideration travel, accommodation, and meal costs when calculating this.
+Franchisors are required, however, to provide an estimate of the total training fee.
+However, you should always remember that they are just estimates.

 Ongoing Fees